By Faye Martins and Dr. Paul Jerard, E-RYT 500, YACEP

-Just as the original teachings of Yogic philosophy have been diluted over the years, Yoga Nidra, also known as “deep sleep,” is now used to apply to almost any Yoga-related form of guided relaxation.
-The original practice, however, goes far deeper and involves three levels of consciousness.
-Although Yoga Nidra is a calm and blissful state, it is also the method used by ancient Yoga teachers for purification and exploration of karmic patterns.
+What can students gain from Yoga Nidra practice?
+Just as the original teachings of Yogic philosophy have been diluted over the years, Yoga Nidra has gone through changes.
+Sometimes, known as “Yogic Sleep,” yet, Yoga Nidra is a term used to define almost any Yoga-related relaxation technique.
+The original practice, however, goes far deeper and involves four levels of consciousness.
+Although Yoga Nidra is a popular calm and blissful practice, it has ancient roots.
+Indeed, it is also believed to be the method used by ancient Yoga teachers for purification and exploration of karmic patterns.

-What are the three levels of consciousness?
+What are the first three levels of consciousness?

-How is Yoga Nidra different from meditation?
+How is Yoga Nidra Different from Meditation?

 What Is Yoga Nidra?